matze-dd/Tex2txt/README.md

 This is a Python script for the extraction of plain text from LaTeX documents.
 In some sense, it compares to tools like OpenDetex, TeXtidote, and the Haskell software Tex2txt.
-For the naming conflict, we ask for apology.
+For the naming conflict with the latter project, we want to apologize.

 While virtually no text should be dropped by the filter, the aim is to produce only few “false” warnings when feeding the result into